School of Management, Entrepreneurship and Supply Chain

 Available via Ecampus

-MGMT 449, COMPENSATION MANAGEMENT, 4 Credits
+MGMT 449, EFFECTIVE COMPENSATION SYSTEMS, 4 Credits

 Prerequisite: BA 251 with C or better or BA 252 with C or better or BA 252H with C or better or BA 351 with C or better or BA 352 with C or better or BA 352H with C or better